-- 1. New Information, not available at the time of the original hearing, was discovered and such new information could affect the decision rendered in the original conduct case. - 2.
-Procedural Error that resulted in material harm or prejudice to the student/respondent or organization (i.e. by preventing a fair, impartial, or proper hearing).
+- 1. New information, not available at the time of the original hearing, was discovered and such new information could affect the decision rendered in the original conduct case. - Procedural error that resulted in material harm or prejudice to the student/respondent or organization (i.e. by preventing a fair, impartial, or proper hearing).
 Deviations from the designated procedures will not be a basis for sustaining an appeal unless material harm or prejudice results. - 3.
-The Sanction Imposed as the result of the original hearing was Excessively Severe in relation to the violation that the student/respondent or organization was found to have committed.
+The sanction imposed as the result of the original hearing was excessively severe in relation to the violation that the student/respondent or organization was found to have committed.
 Appeals submitted on a claim that the sanction was excessively severe do not have bearing on the finding of "in violation" and relate only to the sanctions imposed.

-Student/respondents or organizations may appeal a decision of the Disciplinary Conference or the Judicial Committee by filing a written appeal, including a detailed explanation of the reason(s) for the appeal consistent with the grounds for appeal outlined above, with the appropriate appeal Committee within five (5) business days after receiving written notification of the decision.
+Student/respondents or organizations may appeal a decision of the Disciplinary Conference or the Student-Faculty-Staff Disciplinary Committee by filing a written appeal, including a detailed explanation of the reason(s) for the appeal consistent with the grounds for appeal outlined above, with the appropriate appeal Committee within five (5) business days after receiving written notification of the decision.
 The appeal Committee will render a decision and simultaneously notify the complainant, the student/respondent or organization in writing within ten (10) business days of receipt of the appeal.
 The appeal Committee may affirm, reverse or modify the original conduct code decision.

-The Judicial Committee will hear appeals of decisions from the "Disciplinary Conference."
-The Office of Student Conduct and Judicial Affairs will present the charges and facts of the case to the Judicial Committee.
+The Student-Faculty-Staff Disciplinary Committee will hear appeals of decisions from the "Disciplinary Conference."
+The Office of the Vice President for Student Services/Dean of Students will present the charges and facts of the case to the Student-Faculty-Staff Disciplinary Committee.

-The Office of Student Conduct and Judicial Affairs will hear appeals of decisions from the Judicial Committee.
-The Appeal Committee shall consist of one student, one faculty member and one staff member appointed by the Office of Student Conduct and Judicial Affairs.
-Appeal Committee members shall serve two (2) year terms and student Committee members shall serve one (1) year terms.
+The Vice President for Student Services Appeal and Review Committee will hear appeals of decisions from the Student-Faculty-Staff Disciplinary Committee.
+The Vice President for Student Services Appeal and Review Committee shall consist of one student, one faculty member and one staff member appointed by the Vice President for Student Services.
+Faculty/staff Committee members shall serve two (2) year terms and student Committee members shall serve one (1) year terms.
 Committee members may serve consecutive terms.
-The Office of Student Conduct and Judicial Affairs will present the charges and facts of the case to the Appeal Committee.
+The Office of the Vice President for Student Services/Dean of Students will present the charges and facts of the case to the Review Committee.